August Haußleiter: After 1945

 1980 did not mark the end of August Haußleiter's political career in The Green Party.
 He continued to produce the party's weekly newspaper.
 In 1986 he was back as a member of the Bavarian state parliament (Landtag), but he resigned in 1987 on health grounds.

-Personal
+Personal Life

 August Haußleiter married the doctor turned politician Renate Malluche at a Munich registry office in 1963.
 He was the father of four recorded children.